pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 828 Spring | Test

+I continue with my test thought I would finish the test today, but need to go to work tomorrow will finish the test.

 #### Day 827 SpringBoot | test

 Today I spent all day answering a technical test for a company.